 We had a "Mustache Bash" themed after-party.
 It was perfect for our group because several members have distinct mustaches.
 Our entertainment for the evening also had a famous mustache: Jeff Foxworthy.
 Our dance band had mustaches as well.
 We also turned it into a mustache contest on social media, and it engaged attendees pre-show and during the convention leading up to the event.
 It was also very easy to find mustache décor.
 Our attendees really got into it and are still talking about it two years later.

-).
+Themes elevate the success of special events, 86 percent of planners agree (see this month's Research).
 But coming up with creative ideas is challenging to many.
 We asked planners to describe the best themed events they've ever planned or attended.
 Here in their own words (sent anonymously) are some highlights.
-Perfectly presidential

 Our national sales meeting during uncertain times was held at the "Fear Factor" exhibit at Universal Studios in Orlando.
 The theme was a big hit, and